New Sony 4K projector hits 10,000 lumens for ‘OLED-like HDR’

 The X1 Ultimate – in Sony’s TV range at least – is known for best-in-class upscaling and superb motion handling, and we hope/expect that to translate to this new projector range.

-Only the flagship model is getting this chip, though, with the other two models making use of a more standard X1 for Projector chip.
+Only the flagship model – available in late 2020 – is getting this chip, though, with the other two models making use of a more standard X1 for Projector chip.

-The other models include the VPL-VW790ES, which replaces the VPL-VW760ES.
+The other models (available starting today) include the VPL-VW790ES, which replaces the VPL-VW760ES.
 At £12,000, it’s less pricey than the flagship, and only outputs at 2,000 lumens, though still with a laser projection system and native 4K.

 There’s also the VPL-VW590ES, which is a lamp projector, so won’t quite have the fast on-off function or the same shelf life as its laser siblings (given that lamps degrade faster).
 This latter model is, however, the first Sony lamp projector to get a Digital Focus Optimizer function, which Mullins says will compensate for the optical blur of the lens.